embergershared/aks-wincont-imgpull-opt/results/image-pull-analysis.md

 ### 6.1 Image Optimization

 1. Use Windows Server 2022 base images (often smaller + performance improvements) if application compatible.
-2. Remove large static assets (e.g., ISOs) from image layers; mount as volumes or download at runtime.
+2. Remove large static assets from image layers; mount as volumes, async copy at container start, or download at runtime.
-3. Use multi-stage builds to strip tooling, temp artifacts, and symbol files.
+3. Use multi-stage optimized builds and layers to strip tooling, temp artifacts, to reduce image size.
-4. Deduplicate layers: ensure high-churn files are isolated in final layers to avoid the risk to invalidate large layers.

 ### 6.2 ACR & Network

-- **Consider using an Azure Container Registry Premium SKU** to pull large and slow to cold start image(s), such as `compass`: testing demonstrates 36% faster pull times, 52% higher throughput, and 42% faster end-to-end startup vs ACR Standard tier.
-Premium provides dedicated infrastructure and consistent performance.
+- **Consider using an Azure Container Registry Premium SKU** to pull large and slow to cold start image(s), such as `compass` :
+   - Testing demonstrates 36% faster pull times, 52% higher throughput, and 42% faster end-to-end startup vs ACR Standard tier.
+   - Premium provides higher throughput infrastructure, consistent performance (and Private Endpoints - see next).
-- Enable / Use ACR Private Endpoint to the AKS VNet for consistent (which requires ACR Premium also), low-latency private network path (reduces variability seen in Standard tier).
+- Enable & Use ACR Private Endpoint created on the AKS VNet for consistent, low-latency private network path.
 - Ensure ACR region matches AKS region for minimum network latency.

 ### 6.3 AKS Node & Operational Practices

-- Evaluate and Tune the DaemonSet (Windows HostProcess) drafted in `.src/aks/prewarm-images-daemonset.yaml` that performs`crictl pull` (or `kubectl run` transient pod) of critical images immediately after node scale-out to convert ease cold starts into warm starts, if nodes are scaling a little ahead of workload scheduling.
+- Evaluate the `DaemonSet` (Windows HostProcess) drafted in `.src/aks/prewarm-images-daemonset.yaml` that performs`crictl pull` (or `kubectl run` transient pod) of critical images immediately after node scale-out to convert ease cold starts into warm starts, if nodes are scaling a little ahead of workload scheduling - PLEASE NOTE: it was not tested in the analysis environment.
 - Monitor node disk performance (Managed Disk / Ephemeral OS disk); if constrained, move to faster SKU or larger disk for better I/O concurrency.

 ### 6.4 Cost-Performance Trade-offs

 - **Premium ACR upgrade**: Adds ~$20/day vs Standard but delivers 36-42% startup improvement; ROI is immediate for time-sensitive workloads.
-- Image slimming reduces storage and egress (if multi-region), indirectly lowering costs.
+- Image slimming reduces storage and network traffic, indirectly lowering costs.

 ## 7. Summary